mgarg8225-sudo/my-tic-tac-toe-game/README.md

 # Tic Tac Toe Game
-A simple, interactive Tic Tac Toe game built with HTML, CSS and Javascript
+A simple, interactive Tic Tac Toe game built with HTML  , CSS and Javascript

 ## How to play
 1. Open 'index.html' in your browser.